The SPID – Italian digital identity

 If you are 18 years of age or older, you can activate the SPID if you have a valid Italian identity document.

 Getting a SPID if you are not registered as resident in Italy and not an Italian citizen is at present a challenge.
-Given that old school credential methods of sign-on are being phased out, and the SPID becomes the only option to access a range of Italian public services, the Italian government will need to address this issue.
-Ask your proposed SPID provider if they can arrange for the issue of a SPID for non residents.
+Given that old school credential methods of sign-on are being phased out, and the SPID becomes the only option to access a range of Italian public services, the Italian government needs to address this issue.
+At this time Italian SPID providers will not issue a SPID except for Italian citizens resident abroad.
+The EU Commission is coordinating efforts for recognition of electronic national identities across the EU.

 Where can I get a SPID?